dm-p/powerbi-visuals-chartxkcd/README.md

 In August 2019, [chart.xkcd](https://github.com/timqian/chart.xkcd) was made available, which is a JavaScript library that provides a means to plot *“sketchy”, “cartoony” or “hand-drawn” styled charts*.

-This allows developers to use [JSON](https://www.json.org/) as a type of *"visualisation grammar"* to configure charts and then chart.xkcd will use this generate charts.
+This allows developers to use [JSON](https://www.json.org/) as a type of *"visualisation grammar"* to configure charts and then chart.xkcd will use this to generate charts.

 Being the enquiring sort that I am, I wondered, "can we put this in a custom visual..?"